jeremylaratro/jeremylaratro.github.io/CS/articles/oscp.md

 I was able to complete all but one of the exam machines -- I obtained a foothold on the system but was unable to escalate privileges on that last one I did.

 There's no escaping the diminishing mental state that comes with doing something for that long, so make sure to prioritize and be efficient.
 I used my enumeration script which greatly helped with automating enumeration and discovery.

+In all, I spent somewhere in the realm of 900-1200 hours in total working towards this.
+That's a very rough estimate but I spent anywhere from 6-10 hours a day for the duration of the 90 day lab access, with very few off days, plus the time I spent before the course started, preparing myself.

 ---